David Hunt (planter)

-David Hunt (October 22, 1779 – May 18, 1861) was an American planter based in the Natchez District of Mississippi who controlled 25 plantations, thousands of acres, and more than 1,000 slaves in the antebellum era.
-From New Jersey, he joined his uncle in Mississippi business.
-He became a major philanthropist in the South, contributing to educational institutions in Mississippi, as well as the American Colonization Society and Mississippi Colonization Society, the latter of which he was a founding member.
+David Hunt (October 22, 1779 – May 18, 1861) was an American planter based in the Natchez District of Mississippi.
+From New Jersey in approximately 1800, he took a job in his uncle Abijah Hunt's Mississippi business.
+After his uncle's untimely 1811 death, as a beneficiary and as the executor of the estate, he began to convert the estate into his plantation empire.
+By the time of the 1860 slave census, Hunt owned over 500 enslaved Africans.
+Had he not given approximately 500 enslaved Africans to his children, he would have had over 1,000.
+He gave each of his five adult children at least one plantation and about 100 slaves.
+In fact, Hunt and his five adult children and their spouses owned some 1,700 slaves by 1860.

 Known as "King David," Hunt made a fortune in cotton production and sales.
 He was one of twelve millionaires residing near Natchez, Mississippi, at a time when there only were 35 millionaires in the entire United States.
+He became a major philanthropist in the South, contributing to educational institutions in Mississippi, as well as the American Colonization Society and Mississippi Colonization Society, the latter of which he was a founding member.

 Biography

-Early life
+Early life in New Jersey

-David Hunt was born on October 22, 1779 on a farm near Ringoes, New Jersey.
+David Hunt was born on October 22, 1779, on a farm near Ringoes, New Jersey.
 It was west and in the country compared to the capital of Trenton, New Jersey.
 He had a brother, Andrew Hunt, and several half siblings from his father Jonathan's second marriage.
 They were descendants of Ralph Hunt the line being Ralph, Edward, Jonathan, Jonathan, Jonathan.

-Hunt moved as a young man to the Natchez District in approximately 1800.

-Career

-Hunt inherited Woodlawn Plantation near Rodney, Mississippi from his uncle, Abijah Hunt (1762-1811), who had become wealthy as a merchant to the Army and later in cotton.
-He ended up owning twenty-five plantations in the Natchez District.
-In addition to the twenty-one plantations listed below, Hunt also owned the following four plantations: Fatherland, Fairview, Oak Burn and Givin Place.